nj-vs-vh/pyindigo/README.md

 ```

 ## TODO:
+- testing with real devices
 - testing (unit tests on modules, integration with CCD Imager Simulator)
-- test coroutine callbacks
-- namespacing — more convenient imports
+- multidriver mode — C extension upgrade
+- working with remote devices — should be easy, but I haven
+- PPA publishing
+- OOP bus-driver-device modelling
 - helper func for 'ensuring property set' — one-time confirmation callback and 'blocking await' with `while True` until callback returns
-- OOP bus-driver-device modelling
 - property schemas for the rest of the properties (parse automatically?)
-- multidriver mode — C extension upgrade
 - `.pyi` file for core_ext module
-- PPA publishing

 ### Open questions:

-- installing indigo — where to put executables and custom client? temp solution is LD_LIBRARY_PATH set to `pyindigo/indigo/build/lib`
+- Current installation process assumes that Indigo is installed i.e. all files are copied to `/usr/local/...`.
+This is not easily portable, and requires modifying system directories with sudo.
+Is there a better way?
+Some kind of portable install with manually set environment variables to link everything together (Python, Pyindigo client, Indigo lib, Indigo drivers)?
-- enable_blob_mode — how to use it and do I need to worry about it
+- `enable_blob_mode` — how to use it and do I need to worry about it?
-- working with remote devices — should be easy
+- Agent devices — do they require any extra handling by this client, or this will be entirely on end-users?
-- config property — how does it work? why wasn't ZWO camera able to start until I created config file manually?
+- Config property and file — how does it work?
+When I worked with ZWO camera, it refused to connect unless I manually created file and copied contents from elsewhere?
+Does this property require any extra care or this behaviour is device-specific?
-- licensing?
+- What license should I use for distribution?